3 Days in Phuket, Thailand – Exploring Phuket in Just 3 Days

 Not all places in Southern Thailand are created equal.
 On the other hand, I’m not going to launch into the old Phuket vs. Krabi debate—I’m just here to tell you where you can go:

-- Krabi: Phuket’s most famous adjacent province, this includes mainstream destinations like Railay Beach and Koh Phi Phi, as well as underrated Koh Lanta and sleepy Krabi Town.
+- Krabi: Phuket’s most famous adjacent province, this includes mainstream destinations like Railay Beach and Koh Phi Phi, as well as underrated Koh Lanta and sleepy Krabi Town, with some of the best things to do in Phi Phi being diving, snorkeling and joining boat tours!

 - Rural Southern Thailand: Take a short bus trip to Phang Nga (just north of Phuket) or Surat Thani, or venture to destinations farther afield like spiritual Nakhon Si Thammarat and misunderstood Pattani.